 Q. What type of services do you offer on Saturdays?

-A. For your convenience we offer light mechanical and maintenance services on Saturdays.
-If you need advanced diagnosis, heavy engine or transmission work or have squeaks and rattles, a weekday appointment with one of our Certified Master Technicians would be recommended.
+A. For your convenience, we offer light mechanical and maintenance services on Saturdays.
+If you need an advanced diagnosis, heavy engine or transmission work or have squeaks and rattles, a weekday appointment with one of our Certified Master Technicians would be recommended.

 Q. Can I drop my vehicle after hours?

 A. Yes, there is an envelope box to the right of the service entrance doors.
 Park your vehicle in the numbered parking area.
 Complete the envelope, put your keys inside and drop it in the slot.
 Call (651) 306-4698 the next business day to confirm receipt of your keys.

 A. Yes, you can call Kremer towing at 651-455-1604 or Marks towing at 1-866-971-1456.

 Q. Do you do body repair and painting?